Session Four, Day Two: History of the Vinaya Lineages

 Bhikshu Dr. Hung Sure, Director of the Berkeley Buddhist Monastery, Berkeley, California, USA

 “The Flourishing of the Bhikshuni Sangha in North America: Master Hsuan Hua’s Vision of Sangha Organization and Implementation”

-Since the early fifth century CE, the Dharmagupta bhikshu and bhikshuni ordination rituals have included the taking of the bodhisattva vows according to their presentation in The Net of Brahma Sutra (Skt.
+Since the early fifth century CE, the Dharmaguptaka bhikshu and bhikshuni ordination rituals have included the taking of the bodhisattva vows according to their presentation in The Net of Brahma Sutra (Skt.
 Brahmajvala Sutra) .
 By the beginning of the Qing Dynasty, the ordination procedures at many monasteries had become lax.
 Therefore, in 1660 CE, Jian Yue revitalized the pure ordination rituals, including the taking of the bodhisattva vows as part of the ordination.
 His ordination manuals have been followed ever since.

 In 1969 CE, Master Hua established the Dharma Realm Buddhist Association in California USA.
-Since 1972, this association has conducted Dharmagupta bhikshu and bhikshuni ordinations eleven times at Gold Mountain Monastery in San Francisco and the City of Ten Thousand Buddhas in Talmage, California, in accord with Jian Yue’s manuals.
+Since 1972, this association has conducted Dharmaguptaka bhikshu and bhikshuni ordinations eleven times at Gold Mountain Monastery in San Francisco and the City of Ten Thousand Buddhas in Talmage, California, in accord with Jian Yue’s manuals.
 Theravada bhikkhu elders have overseen, participated in, and certified these ordinations.
 Following ordination, the bhikshu and bhikshuni sanghas receive training and live in harmony within a Western context.

 Bhikkhuni Dr. Karuna Dharma, Abbess of the International Buddhist Meditation Center, Los Angeles, California, USA